dgroomes/stackoverflow-look-back/README.md

   * DONE on tags.
 * Implement a "recents" feature?
 Maybe the most relevant StackOverflow posts are the ones I just added!
 I'm revisiting them continually until I understand them (concepts) or memorize them (commands or code snippets).
-* IN PROGRESS Fix static download.
+* ABANDONED (Possible, but not feasible) Fix static download.
 It doesn't include the JavaScript code.
 The search doesn't work.
   * ABANDONED (Abandoned because Chrome extension by default do not allow any inline `<script>` tags for security.
 See this [answer](https://stackoverflow.com/a/16153913/)) Yikes, this is a bit involved.
 There's a fundamental issue which is that you can't just extract the contents of the
     `<script src="...">` tags and paste it into the page as an inline `<script>` tag.
 You basically do this with CSS which is awesome, but it won't work the same for JavaScript as [explained here](https://stackoverflow.com/a/48403181)